 A modern municipal services building houses centralized public works operations, while the Township Administration building situated in the center of town, provides departmental offices such as Police, Code Enforcement, Treasurer, and Administration.
 The District Court is located next to the township building.
 The Springfield Fire Department is just a few blocks away and is also home to our Ambulance Corps.
 Residential refuse is collected twice weekly, and paper and commingled recycling items are collected weekly.

 AARP will be doing taxes again this year at the Springfield Township Building, 50 Powell Road, on Tuesdays and Wednesdays from 9:00am to 1:00pm.
+April 10th will be the last day.
 No appointments necessary.

 The Springfield Police Department has an opening for a SCHOOL CROSSING GUARD.
 The position is from 7:20am to 9:00am and from 2:45pm to 3:45pm Monday through Friday.
 Substitute positions are also available.
 Applications can be picked up at the Springfield Police Department.
 For information, please call 610-544-6900.

 The Delaware County Solid Waste Authority will no longer accept even latex paint unless it is completely dry.
 As a result, our Public Works Department will only pick up Latex Paint if the lid is removed and the paint dry (ie: mix with absorbent material, such as cat litter, until no longer a liquid).
 The lid must be discarded separately ; then the dried paint can be placed with your curbside trash.For information on PARKING ENFORCEMENT in Springfield Township Delaware County click on Current Events under the Home tab.

 Mondays and Thursdays are Senior Days at Springfield Country Club Golf Course!
 Call to find out more information 610-543-9860